-Overnight guests are welcome in the residence halls by the following policy:
+Guests are welcome in the residence halls under the following policy:

-- Prospective students may stay two nights and three days free.
-Additional nights are \$10 each. - There will be no charge for a Tabor student hosting a sibling or peer in his or her room.
-However, please notify the RE of any guest.
-Guests will not be permitted to stay beyond five days. - Residents will be responsible for the behavior of their visitors, who will be expected to comply with lifestyle guidelines while on campus. - All overnight guests must have an on-campus host.
-However, you must notify the RE of any guest.
+- Guests will not be permitted to stay beyond five days per semester. - Residents will be responsible for the behavior of their visitors, who will be expected to comply with lifestyle guidelines while on campus. - All overnight guests must have an on-campus host. - Guests, including younger siblings, must be of 16 years or older regardless of their relationship to the student. - Parents will not be permitted to stay overnight as guests on campus. - No guest may stay in an opposite gender residence hall or living area.